cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 * The application or infrastructure that we want to manage in a declarative way.
 * Our domain specific knowledge that describes the state of the application in a declarative way.
-* A controller that run continuously:
+* A controller that runs continuously:
   * Reads and is aware of the state.
   * Runs actions against the application in an automated way.
   * Report the state of the application  in a declarative way.